jupyterlab/jupyter-builder/README.md

 pip install jupyter_builder
 ```
 ## What does it do?
 - Provides a CLI for building Jupyter extensions.
-There are 3 subcommands-
+There are 3 subcommands
   - `build` : Builds the Jupyter extension JavaScript assets to be consumed by the Jupyter app.
       ```
       jupyter-builder build <path to extension folder>